splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java.rst

 On **Linux**, the target environment is the entire Linux host, so the Java agent instruments every Java application on the host.

-On **Kubernetes**, the target environment is the Deployment or Pod where you enabled Zero Config.
-The Java agent instruments every Java application running in the pod.
+On **Kubernetes**, the target environment is the Deployment or Pod where you enabled instrumentation.
+The Java agent instruments every Java application within the pod or deployment.

 In both cases you must restart the applications to start instrumentation.

 .. _auto-instrumentation-java-install: